SparebankenVest/azure-key-vault-to-kubernetes/stable/azure-key-vault-controller/README.md

 ## Configuration

-The following tables lists configurable parameters of the vault-secrets-webhook chart and their default values.
+The following table lists configurable parameters of the azure-key-vault-controller chart and their default values.

 |               Parameter             |                Description                   |                  Default                 |
 | ----------------------------------- | -------------------------------------------- | -----------------------------------------|